 Fun fact: Most employees have no interest in damaging their devices or your company.
 Cluelessness is the root of many problems.
 Implementing a detailed bring your own device policy can clear up much of the confusion and set up employees for BYOD success.
 Don’t get us wrong: Some BYOD users still mess up even if you hold their hand, gently guide them, and offer them an ice cream for good behavior.
 But you should at least give your more diligent employees every opportunity to excel.

 In case you didn’t notice the common theme here, device security is the paramount BYOD challenge.
 BYOD security risks include most of the same dangers you’ll find in any enterprise mobility management scenario.
-That’s why a BYOD program should include appropriate security measures, including a BYOD risk assessment, a mobile device security policy, an appropriate endpoint security solution, and security awareness training.
+That’s why a BYOD program should include appropriate security measures, including a BYOD risk assessment, a mobile device security policy, appropriate endpoint security solutions, and security awareness training.

 With the surge in hybrid work models, BYOD is increasingly difficult to avoid.
 Like it or not, many employees use their personal devices for work regardless of whether you officially approve it.
 Establish clear, responsible, and easy-to-understand BYOD best practices and implement an effective MDM solution to protect your business.
 With great power comes great responsibility, and companies must ensure their employees wield their power wisely.